javalsai/lidm/README.md

 * Builds fast af
 * Works everywhere you can get gcc to compile
 * Fast and possibly efficient
-* Fully customizable, from strings to colors (I hope you know ansi escape codes), to action buttons
+* Fully customizable, from strings, through action keys, to colors (I hope you know ansi escape codes)
 * Automatically detects xorg and wayland sessions, plus allowing to launch the default user shell (if enabled in config)

 ## WIP